ghailanr/Networks_Project_MLDM/README.md

 To launch and experiment, you need to first run the Repository and then run the Reader.
 To simulate multiple Readers, launch it multiple times in a different terminal.
 The Readers listen to what is being written in their terminal.
-Typing "list" will ask the Repository for its list of Readers currently connected, wherteas "quit" will disconnect and stop the Reader.
+Typing "list" will ask the Repository for its list of Readers currently connected, whereas "quit" will disconnect and stop the Reader.

 **Part III - Architecture description**